tytydraco/yessleep/out/Part_2_I_rented_a_15000_flat_in_Santa_Cruz_My_landlord_sent_me_15_rules.md

 A boy’s photograph.
 Twelve, maybe thirteen.
 Light blue uniform shirt, striped tie, the emblem of some school pressed into plastic.
 His hair was combed neatly, his eyes wide like he didn’t want to blink.

-I sat cross-legged on the floor, the diary heavy in my lap.
-The handwriting started neat, but even at a glance I could see it change.
-The pen dug deeper into the page as though the boy’s hand had been fighting the paper itself.
-I turned to the first entry and began to read

 **17 October 2017**